-The Cape Cod Climate Change Collaborative is an all-volunteer nonprofit group of concerned citizens, energy professionals, faith community leaders, youth activists, planners, elected officials and more who have come together to support the mission to “reach net zero—or carbon neutrality—on Cape Cod & the Islands of Massachusetts by enhancing communication, collaboration and activism among organizations, programs and individuals committed to mitigating the climate crisis.”
+The Cape Cod Climate Change Collaborative is a nonprofit group of concerned citizens, energy professionals, faith community leaders, youth activists, planners, elected officials and more who have come together to support the mission to reduce ways in which the Cape & Islands region contributes to climate change and to protect our region from its potentially devastating impacts.
 We share information, support initiatives, promote best practices, and pool resources to further this mission.

 Some of our work is highlighted below, and we are justly proud of these accomplishments, impressive for any organization, but even more given that all work has been performed by unpaid volunteers.
 That so many passionate and committed individuals, businesses and organizations have joined the Climate Collaborative and are willing to devote time, resources, and talents to collaborate in helping forge a path forward to a carbon-free world for the Cape & Islands is, indeed, remarkable.